 Lightweight Blues Jacket – Planning to pick this up down there.
 Seems like the OTs wear the ones without the embroidery and mine has that and the stripes showing.

 So, how do you do this on the cheap?
 If you have a sufficient amount of time prior to leaving, you can scour local resale pages on Facebook or Craigslist in search of officers unloading their old uniforms.
-You can make due with your current uniforms if the markings left by your stripes aren’t readily apparent.
+You can make do with your current uniforms if the markings left by your stripes aren’t readily apparent.
 You can rummage through your house in search of toiletries and sundries you already own.
 Does this seem overwhelming?
 Well, you could always just show up with the bare minimum and purchase everything there.
-I chose not to do that, because I don’t want my choices to be limited down there [e.g. only one brand of shoe] and I wanted to have as much time as possible to try items on and make decisions for myself, versus being pushed through a line.
+I chose not to do that, because I don’t want my choices to be limited down there [e.g. only one brand of the shoe] and I wanted to have as much time as possible to try items on and make decisions for myself, versus being pushed through a line.
 I also wanted the option to spread out my purchases over the course of a few weeks, versus getting that sticker shock all at once.
 I plan to update with another post after OTS of what was truly needed and what wasn’t, as well as my recommendations for future OTs.

 I’m a 31 year old Navy sister, Army wife - Air Force wife to a prior service Marine/Soldier, and an Air Force Reservist.
 I am a happy wife and mother.
 My husband switched branches and joined me in the Air Force Reserve.
 We look forward to a future of dual military service!